Who Qualifies for a Habitat Home? It is not easy!

-Habitat for Humanity ReStores are nonprofit home improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials, and appliances to the public at a fraction of the retail price.
+Habitat for Humanity ReStores is a nonprofit home improvement store and donation center that sell new and gently used furniture, home accessories, building materials, and appliances to the public at a fraction of the retail price.
 Local ReStores are in Smyrna, Lawrenceville, and Gainesville.
-Use the following link to find a location near you: Habitat for Humanity ReStores is proudly owned and operated by local Habitat for Humanity affiliates.
+Use the following link to find a location near you: Habitat for Humanity ReStores.
+The ReStores are proudly owned and operated by local Habitat for Humanity affiliates.
 Proceeds are used to build homes and improve communities locally and around the world.
-In many locations, Habitat for Humanity operates ReStores, which sell reusable and surplus building materials, furniture, and appliances to the public.
-To donate materials, contact your local Habitat ReStore.
+ReStores sell reusable and surplus building materials, furniture, and appliances to the public.
+To see accepted materials, contact your local Habitat ReStore.